Ann Arbor Mayor

 John "Jack" Eaton is an attorney and current member of the Ann Arbor City Council, representing Ward 4.
 On Nov.
 7 he faces Diane Giannola, who is running as an independent.
 He defeated Jaime Magiera in the Aug.
-8 Democratic primary.
-It's a rematch of the 2015 primary, when Eaton defeated Magiera and went on to run unopposed in the 2015 general election.
+7, 2018 Democratic primary against incumbent Christopher Taylor.
+For the first time, the candidate elected mayor this year will serve a four-year term.